Black History Month 2025: Past, Present and Future – a practical plan for your school

 Sample week plan

-Day Morning Afternoon Extra
+Day Morning Afternoon Evening / display task

 Thursday Future Wall: "Who will shape the next decade?"
 Podcast minis - record 90-second pieces Curate displays; add captions and credits